jgabriel1/google-books/README.md

 The web page is also fully responsive being able to be displayed in any screen size, from very small (mobile) through medium (tablet) to regular size (desktop).

+## Deploy

+This application has been deployed to the following url: https://google-books-ecru.vercel.app/

 ## Technologies

 This project features a few technologies: